Landscape Regulations & Review

 - Prohibited trees listed in Table 16-1312(a) of the City's Zoning Code may be removed for any reason without a permit for vegetation removal.

-- Other than for trees, the permit requirement for vegetation removal at single-family and duplex residential lots may be waived at the discretion of the Planning and Engineering director or designee if the vegetation to be removed is replaced at a 1:1 ratio.
+- Other than for trees, the permit requirement for vegetation removal at single-family and duplex residential lots may be waived at the discretion of the Development and Neighborhood Services Department Director or designee if the vegetation to be removed is replaced at a 1:1 ratio.

 - Trees with a trunk less than one (1) inch in diameter, measured at a point which is at least four and one-half (4.5') feet above finished grade, may be removed without a permit.

-- Residential property.
-As referenced in F.S. § 163.045, residential property shall be defined as fee-simple, single-family, attached or detached, or duplex lots.
-Those parcels or lots that comprise the common elements or community property, in whole or in part, within a PCD, PUD, and or MXD shall not be defined as or deemed to be "residential property" for the purposes of F.S. § 163.045.
-Residential properties that utilize the state statute exemption are required to file the required documentation from an arborist certified by the International Society of Arboriculture or a Florida licensed landscape architect that provides a reason and justification that the tree presents a danger to persons or property with the City's Planning and Engineering Department.
+- As referenced in F.S. § 163.045, residential property shall be defined as fee-simple, single-family, attached or detached, or duplex lots.
+Those parcels or lots that comprise the common elements or community property, in whole or in part, within a PCD, PUD, and/or MXD shall not be defined as or deemed to be "residential property" for the purposes of F.S. § 163.045.
+Residential properties that utilize the state statute exemption are required to file the required documentation from an arborist certified by the International Society of Arboriculture or a Florida licensed landscape architect that provides a reason and justification that the tree presents a danger to persons or property with the City's Development and Neighborhood Services Department .